paulber19/notepadPlusPlusAccessEnhancementNVDAAddon/readme.md

 For Markdown or txt2tags files:

 * preview of the result of the conversion to HTML in the virtual buffer of NVDA or in the default browser,
-- added navigation mode for titles, links, quotes.
+* added navigation mode for titles, links, quotes.

+For DSpellCheck Notepad++ plugin:

+* reporting of spelling errors when moving from line to line

 And the others complements: